wlto/shopping-cart/README.md

 # React Shopping Cart
-A minimal concept shopping cart built with ReactJS
+A minimal shopping cart concept built with ReactJS

 #### Why?

-This is an attempt of mine to learn the ReactJS library.
-This small project is also an example of how data flows in React.
+This shopping cart concept is my attempt to learn the ReactJS library.
+This is also an example of how data flows in React.
 Please check out the code for more information.

 #### Technology